 If the hardware monitor is not already started, use the STARTCNM CLIST to start the task.
-To get to the hardware monitor (NPDA), use the NPDA command.
+To get to the hardware monitor (NPDA), use the NPDA command or in the case of NetView installed with the DASD Conservation Option, issue NPDA followed by an available hardware monitor command.

 The hardware monitor provides additional support for the 3600/4700 Communication Systems.
 In this publication, the term 4700 support facility will refer to this additional support.
-To get to the 4700 support facility (for MVS and VSE only) use the TARA command.
+To get to the 4700 support facility (for MVS and VSE only), use the TARA command.